LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/05-Collect input with task modules/01-Exercise-collect-input-task-modules.md

 );
 ```

-26. The next step is to add some interactivity to the tab.
+The next step is to add some interactivity to the tab.

 ### Test the personal tab

 At this point, our Microsoft Teams app, implemented as a custom person tab is set up and working.
 Verify this by starting ngrok again and refreshing the Microsoft Teams interface.

-27. Increment the `version` property in the app's **./manifest/manifest.json** file so you can update the previously deployed Teams app.
-(Alternatively, use the npm program to update the version of the solution: `npm version patch`.)
+Increment the `version` property in the app's **./manifest/manifest.json** file so you can update the previously deployed Teams app.
+(Alternatively, use the npm program to update the version of the solution: **npm version patch**.)

-28. From the command line, navigate to the root folder for the project and execute the following command:
+From the command line, navigate to the root folder for the project and execute the following command:

 ```console
 gulp ngrok-serve --debug
 ```

-29. Upgrade the previously deployed Teams app with the updated app package.
+Upgrade the previously deployed Teams app with the updated app package by repeating the process of uploading a custom app.
+Microsoft Teams will upgrade the existing app because it has a matching app ID and the version has changed.

-30. In the browser, navigate back to the tab and notice the new UI you've implemented for the tab:
+In the browser, navigate back to the tab and notice the new UI you've implemented for the tab:

 ![Screenshot of the updated YouTube Player tab.](../../Linked_Image_Files/4-Teams/task-modules/03-yo-teams-09.png)

-31. Now you can update the project and add task modules to the custom Microsoft Teams app.
+Now you can update the project and add task modules to the custom Microsoft Teams app.

-## Task 2: Add video player task module
+## Add video player task module

 A task module can be a web page implemented with HTML and JavaScript.
 Create the video player task module by creating a new file, **player.html** in the **./src/public/youTubePlayer1Tab** folder in your project.

-1. Add the following HTML to the **player.html** file:
+Add the following HTML to the **player.html** file:

 ```html
 <!DOCTYPE html>